 Soffit Vents

 First let’s highlight the air intake.
 Soffit vents!
 When discussing ventilation, exhaust ventilation, or roof vents is normally the highlight.
 One big component to a properly ventilated attic is air intake, or fresh air.
 The roof vents need to be able to pull fresh, cool air from somewhere.
 “Soffit vents has entered the chat”.
 Soffit vents are typically found under neath the eaves of the building.
-1 sqft of soffit air is needed for every 150 sq. ft of space being ventilated.

 Powered Ventilation